The return portion of my round-the-world trip, from China back to Toronto, can definitely be characterized as slightly out of the ordinary.

 Lo and behold, Shenzhen Airlines offered a rather arbitrary thrice-weekly service between these two cities that would get me into Taipei at just the right time, AND the flight was offered on Sundays, AND there was exactly one award seat available in business class.

 Sometimes, when you’re dabbling in Miles & Points, all the puzzle pieces just fit together perfectly.
+In this case, the cost didn’t change at all and remained 150,000 miles as part of my original Mini-RTW.

 I arrived at Shenyang Taoxian International Airport about an hour before our scheduled departure, which ordinarily would’ve been more than enough time at a regional airport like Shenyang.